ThatFrogDev/ThatFrogDev/README.md

 - 👋 Hi, I’m @MartZielman
-- 👀 I’m interested in JavaScript and TypeScript
+- 👀 I’m interested in JavaScript, C# and Unity
-- 🌱 I’m currently learning Phaser with Javascript
+- 🌱 I’m currently learning React.js and Unity
-- 💞️ I’m looking to collaborate on Phaser projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: just message me

 <!---